sessionstar/oopsla20-artifact/README.md

   <summary>Two Buyer</summary>

 - source folder:  [examples/TwoBuyer](examples/TwoBuyer)
 - explanation:Two Buyer is a canonical example for demonstrating business logic interactions.
-It specifies a negotiation between two buyers and a seller  to  purchase a book;
+It specifies a negotiation between two buyers and a seller to purchase a book.
+The Seller S sends the price of the book to Buyer A and Buyer B. The refinement ensures that the seller quotes the same price to both buyers.
+A and B negotiate and buyer B accepts to buy the book only if A contributed more to the purchase.

 </details>
 <details>
   <summary>Negotiation</summary>

 - source folder:  [examples/Negotiation](examples/Negotiation)
-- explanation: This is a Service Agreement Proposal protocol.
+- explanation: This is a recursive protocol that describes a service agreement proposal between a producer P and a consumer C. The protocol starts by the producer P sending an initial proposal to C, the proposal contains the price of the service.
+Then C can either accept the proposal, or can send a counter proposal.
+The refinements ensure that when an offer is accepted the confirmed price and the offer price are the same.

 </details>
 <details>
   <summary>Fibonacci</summary>

 - source folder:  [examples/Fibonacci](examples/Fibonacci)
-- explanation: It computes a fibonacci number requested by a client.
+- explanation: The protocol specify a computation of a fibonacci sequence.
+The specified refinements ensure that each number (produced by role B) is the sum of two preceding numbers (provided by role A).
+Hence, the implementation is guaranteed to compute a fibonacci sequence.

 </details>
 <details>
   <summary>Travel Agency</summary>

 - source folder:  [examples/TravelAgency](examples/TravelAgency)
-- explanation: Travel Agency is from a W3C Choreographies use case.
+- explanation: This is a W3C Choreographies use case, and the running example from [Hu et al. 2008](https://doi.org/10.1007/978-3-540-70592-5_22)].
+It a client (C), the travel agency (A) and a travel service (S).
+Customer requests and receives by the Agency the price for a desired journey.
+This exchange may be repeated an arbitrary number of times for different journeys under the initiative of Customer.
+Customer either accepts an offer from Agency or decides that none of the received quotes are satisfactory.
+If the offer is accepted, the Service handles the payment.

 </details>
 <details>
   <summary>Calculator</summary>

 - source folder:  [examples/Calculator](examples/Calculator)
-- explanation: a distributed service for arithmetic operations (+, -).
-The recursive protocol allows a client to repeatedly send an operation request with two numbers, and receive back the result.
+- explanation: a distributed service for addition of two numbers.
+The recursive protocol allows a client to repeatedly send an operation request (e.g addition) with two numbers, and receive back the result (the sum of the two numbers).

 </details>
 <details>